Ced30/GGL-Documentation/API/GGL_prefabs/prefab_GGL_box_slider_V.md

 - 1 progression bar
 - 1 draggable button

-This slider is intended to be used with containers
+This slider is intended to be used with containers, it doesn't display the label or the value

 ## Relevant Methods